KayongoYongo/PP-Telegram_Quotes_Bot/README.md

 ## 5. Running the app
 In order to run the app, just type this command: `python telegram_bot_quotes.py`

-# If you just want to use the bot, here's the link:
-Look up the name of the bot: (https://t.me/sam_telegram_quotes_bot)

 ## Features
 ### 1. Bot Interaction